vercre/vc/docs/src/using/index.md

 ### Embrace asynchronous Rust

-The libraries are built using asynchronous Rust in order allow for efficient handling of I/O and mximum utility.
+The libraries are built using asynchronous Rust in order allow for efficient handling of I/O and maximum utility.

 ### Be opinionated